-Supported file types and external devices
+File types and external devices that work on Chromebooks

 - Microsoft Office files: .doc, .docx, .xls, .xlsx, .ppt (read-only), .pptx (read-only).
 Learn more about viewing and editing Office documents.